 Under FAA and State of Washington regulations, single-family residences are only eligible for sound insulation on a one-time basis.
 FAA funding is not available for the replacement of previously installed insulation materials.
-Upkeep, replacement materials and work are at the homeowner’s expense.
+Upkeep, replacement materials, and work are at the homeowner’s expense.
 The Port’s homeowner participation agreement signed at the time of installation indicates that all product warranties are between the original homeowner, contractor and the manufacturer.
 Participating homeowners also convey to the Port an easement on their property relating to the operation of the airport.

 Can a noise monitor be placed in a citizen’s chosen location?

 The Port of Seattle operates a system of noise monitors at 24 permanent sites throughout the greater Seattle area.
-The majority of the monitors are placed in close-in communities within 5 miles of the airport.
+The majority of the monitors are placed in close-in communities within five miles of the airport.
 Other monitors are placed farther out to capture aircraft overflight noise for various arrival and departure flight paths.
-Data from the noise monitoring system provide a general perspective on aircraft noise and are not intended to be inclusive of every community.
+Data from the noise monitoring systems provide a general perspective on aircraft noise and are not intended to be inclusive of every community.
 Noise monitors are just one component of a comprehensive suite of tools the Port uses to understand aircraft noise impacts.
-Other tools include monitoring and tracking flight paths, types of aircraft being flown, winds, runway usage and periodically performing sophisticated modeling of the impacts.
+Other tools include monitoring and tracking flight paths, types of aircraft being flown, winds, runway usage, and periodically performing sophisticated modeling of the impacts.
 There are no plans at this time to add or change any noise monitor locations.

 What are Noise Abatement Procedures?

-The noise abatement flight procedures for jet aircraft at Sea-Tac were established by the FAA in the 1990s.
+The noise abatement flight procedures for jet aircraft at SEA were established by the FAA in the 1990s.
 These procedures advise pilots flying jet aircraft to stay within flight corridors as they depart the runways, or begin final approach to the airport.
 The Noise Programs Office monitors compliance with these procedures and meets regularly with the FAA to discuss these and other noise-related issues.
-In addition, the Port monitors adherence to ground engine maintenance run-up regulations in place at Sea-Tac.
+In addition, the Port monitors adherence to ground engine maintenance run-up regulations in place at SEA.